 The without restoration property requires that no pair of alternatives is swapped more than once along the sequence.
+The connected without restroration property requires the existence of at least one such sequence.
 Sato (2013) shows that if a domain is connected without restoration, then it is a local domain.
-Further, he shows that the unrestricted domain and the single peaked domain are connected without restoration.
+Further, he shows that the unrestricted domain and the single-peaked domain are connected without restoration.

-We remark that besides the single peaked domain, there are other interesting domains that are connected without restoration - see Sato (2013).
+We remark that besides the single-peaked domain, there are other interesting domains that are connected without restoration - see Sato (2013).
 We identify some specific domains that are connected without restoration in Section 5.5.